Production Function: Definition and Types

 • This function can be extended to include other inputs or factors of production.

 Finally, the major drawback of the Cobb-Douglas production function is that its elasticity of substitution is 1.
 This is unrealistic because we practically never observe this in reality.
-The CES production function tries to overcome this shortcoming.
+Therefore, the CES production function tries to overcome this shortcoming.
 The Elasticity of substitution in the CES function is not unity, however, it is still constant.

 CES Production Function